msemjan/msemjan.github.io/content/posts/writing-simple-webpage-with-alpine.js-and-tailwind.md

 ---
-author: "M. Semjan"
+author: M. Semjan
 date: "2023-09-04T21:21:13+02:00"
 draft: true
-title: Writing Simple Webpage With Alpine.js and Tailwind
-summary: "Alpine.js is a lightweight Javscript framework that was designed to be a minimal tool for composing behavior directly in your markup.
-In this post I'll show you how to create a simple website with Alpine.js."
+summary: Alpine.js is a lightweight Javscript framework that was designed to be a minimal tool for composing behavior directly in your markup.
+In this post I'll show you how to create a simple website with Alpine.js.
 tags:
 - Alpine.js
 - Tailwind
 - Frontend
+title: Writing Simple Webpage With Alpine.js and Tailwind
 ---
 ## Introduction